VFansss/awesome-comfucius/README.md

 Phrases are the same for EVERY user: they change from now and then, and they are generated matching a random "philosopher" with a random "quote".
 Both things are manually picked from a curated database.

-This repo is the **official hub** for all things Comfucius, check single repo for code and links.
+This repo is the **official hub** for all things about Comfucius, check single repo for code and links.

 ---